alexandertrefz/essence/packages/stdlib/DEVELOPMENT.md

 followed, since its body runs whenever it is eventually called.
 A Property's value can only name a Namespace declared above its own, so backwards is the only direction an edge points.
 A value-LESS
-`static PI: Transcendental` stays a native and reaches a call site as the plain `Number.PI` member read — no standard library Property has a value yet.
+`static Pi: Transcendental` stays a native and reaches a call site as the plain `Number.Pi` member read — no standard library Property has a value yet.

-`Number.PI` and `Number.TAU` look like the two that should have gone first, and neither can.
-No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so `PI` IS the primitive the rest are written from, and there is no Transcendental literal to write instead.
-Every arithmetic route to `TAU` is Typed `Transcendental | Rational` (`Number.PI::multiply(with 2)`, `Number.PI::add(Number.PI)`), because a zero factor and a cancelled π term collapse the value to a Rational, and the declared `Transcendental` refuses the Union.
+`Number.Pi` and `Number.Tau` look like the two that should have gone first, and neither can.
+No Essence expression produces a Transcendental out of nothing — every native that answers with one takes one — so `Pi` IS the primitive the rest are written from, and there is no Transcendental literal to write instead.
+Every arithmetic route to `Tau` is Typed `Transcendental | Rational` (`Number.Pi::multiply(with 2)`, `Number.Pi::add(Number.Pi)`), because a zero factor and a cancelled π term collapse the value to a Rational, and the declared `Transcendental` refuses the Union.
 So the band is exercised through `useStdlib` (`packages/compiler/src/enricher/stdlib.ts`), the seam that swaps the